Back to Resources

 This simple two-step process prompts patients to click on a link or a button to cancel or reschedule their appointment and then confirm once more that they do, indeed, want to cancel or reschedule their appointment.

-While this feature may add a few seconds to the appointment cancellation/rescheduling process on your patients’ end, it also saves a lot of follow-up time on both ends—and it also helps cut down on missed appointments.
+While this feature may add a few seconds to the appointment cancellation/rescheduling process on your patients’ end, it also saves a lot of follow-up time on both ends—and it also helps reduce missed appointments .

 Customizing Your Vital Interaction System Appointment Change Verification Process